 But there are certain things you need to take into consideration.
 As the dog’s sense of smell is much better than a human’s, you need to use less oil in the diffuser than you would for yourself.
 Also, make sure that the room is well-aerated, and don’t leave a diffuser on for more than ten minutes at a time.

 Note, though, that you should be very careful when using lavender oil topically.
 It is very concentrated and can be extremely toxic if your dog accidentally licks it off.
 It can also cause burns if applied directly to the skin.
-Make sure that you always dilute it well with a carrier oil, such as coconut or jojoba.
+Make sure that you always use diluted lavender oil well with a carrier oil, such as coconut or jojoba.

 To make sure that the mixture is safe, never use more than 2 drops of lavender oil per 30 ml of carrier oil.
 And observe your dog to prevent it from licking it off.